Trademarked Colors: Target Red

 Read more on how to trademark a logo.

-Before opening the store, the Dayton company advertised heavily and placed newspaper articles about it.
-These efforts publicized the store’s low prices, 75 departments and more than 1000 parking spaces.
-The store was a smashing success.
-Over the years, more Targets opened regionally.
+Before opening the store, the Dayton company advertised heavily, showcasing the store’s low prices, 75 departments, and more than 1,000 parking spaces.
+The store was a smashing success, leading to the opening of more Target locations regionally.

-Target now has 1500 stores in over 47 states, including Super Target stores that also have grocery stores, vision centers and other special offerings.
-Target stores are wildly popular with an almost cultish following.
-It has even spawned an industry term called the “Target effect,” which refers to walking into a store for one or two things and walking out with a dozen.
+As of August 2023, Target now has 1,948 stores in every U.S. state, including Super Target stores that offer grocery stores, vision centers, and other special offerings.
+Target’s popularity has spawned an industry term called the “Target effect”, which refers to walking into a store for one item and leaving with a cart full of products.

-Through all these changes, the store’s logo has remained almost identical to the first bullseye logo in 1962.
-It modernized slightly in 1968, but otherwise it has remained largely untouched.
+Through all these changes, the Target Bullseye logo has remained almost identical to the first design in 1962.

 A Few Changes

 The original logo featured three red, open rings and the word “Target” written in black inside the rings.
 The 1968 upgrade moved the store name to the side with a single red dot and one open ring.
-In 1975, a Target advertisement featured a woman wearing an earring decorated with the new, streamlined Target symbol.
+In 1975, Target ran an ad showing a woman wearing earrings with the updated, streamlined bullseye logo.

 A Memorable Mascot